SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-to-branch-in-git/rule.md

 ### Step 2 - Open a pull request (to merge from your current branch to the master)

 When the change is complete, or when you want feedback on anything, open a pull request to merge the branch back to **master** .
-The pull request is more than just a request to merge, it is a request to have someone review the code and architecture, and to discuss any issues.
+The pull request is more than just a request to merge, it is a request to have someone review the code and architecture, or image and to discuss any issues.
 Resolve these issues with more commits in the branch before continuing.

 Tip: A best practice is to have another developer review your work and then approve.